 Additional information relating to the Company can be found on SEDAR at www.sedar.com.
-Further, additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans is contained in the Company's information circular dated July 8, 2016 for the annual and special meeting of shareholders that took place on August 10, 2016.
-Additional financial information is provided in the Company's comparative financial statements and Management's Discussion and Analysis for the years ended December 31, 2016 and 2015.
+Further, additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans is contained in the Company's information circular dated June 27, 2017 for the annual and special meeting of shareholders that took place on August 16, 2017.
+Additional financial information is provided in the Company's consolidated financial statements and management's discussion and analysis for the years ended December 31, 2017 and 2016.